sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 *  metaQUAST_[A-J].sh : QC summary of Assembly Step
 *  prebinning_bowtie2_[A-J].sh : Binning relies on contig coverage I will use this to make the sorted bam files for metabat2
 *  assembly_multiqc.sh : amalgamates each individuals quast results for assembly
+*  CONCOCT_[A-J].sh : Runs all steps required for CONCOCT binning of assembled contigs
+*  maxbin2_[A-J].sh : Runs MaxBin2 on all assembled contigs to bin them
+*  metabat2_[A-J].sh : Runs MetaBat2 binner on all assembled contigs
+*  DAS-Tool_[A-J].sh : Takes all bins from CONCOCT/MaxBin2/MetaBat2 and merges them into bins

 ## Tools Used